MrKacafirekCZ/doggo-mod-overhauled/README.md

 ![Imgur](https://imgur.com/nOkmCKj.jpg)

 ## **Behavior and personality**
-Here is a list of behavior changes:
-Added an ability for a dog to dig
-Added an ability for a dog to hold an item in its mouth
-Added an ability for a dog to play fetch
-Added an ability for a dog to scratch its ear
-Added an ability for a dog to stretch
-Added an ability for a dog to take a nap
-Changed the way to heal a dog

 ### <ins>Digging</ins>
 From time to time a dog may start digging.
 Give it some time and it may find some treasure.
 (But I wouldn't be the one expecting diamonds or netherite)
 ![Imgur](https://imgur.com/AmWuH4n.jpg)